Explore the dynamics of power & policy

 Along with in-depth courses, students have the opportunity for hands-on learning.
 Depending on students’ professional career goals, internship experiences at all levels of government or in the legal profession provide invaluable opportunities to learn and become involved in the daily operations of these organizations.

-After graduation, our students move on to a law school or an MBA program, join the U.S. Foreign Service or other government agencies, work at museums and national parks, serve in the mission field, or teach overseas.
+AU’s political science degree graduates move on to a law school or an MBA program, join the U.S. Foreign Service or other government agencies, work at museums and national parks, serve in the mission field, or teach overseas.

-Options
+Degree Options

-The political science minor is an excellent complement to a variety of majors, including business, Christian ministries, communications, global studies, history, the sciences, and social work.
+Minor: The political science minor is an excellent complement to various majors, including business, Christian ministries, communications, global studies, history, the sciences, and social work.
+The legal studies minor is excellent preparation for law school, combining courses from various disciplines to create a pre-law curriculum.

 Classes